shevtsod/ENSE483/README.md

 # ENSE 483

-My solutions to assignments and labs in ENSE 483 - Digital Wireless Systems, Fall 2019.
+My solutions to assignments and labs in **ENSE 483 - Digital Wireless Systems**, Fall 2019.

 ## Overview